agentbreeder

 Eject to Low Code (View the YAML)

-At any point, click View YAML to see the agent.yaml that the dashboard generated.
+At any point, click View YAML to see the agent.yaml that Studio generated.
 This is human-readable and version-controllable.

 To take full ownership of the YAML: